LedgerDomain/did-webplus/did-webplus/software-wallet-indexeddb/README.md

 ### Running Tests in Browser (Headful Mode)

-From this directory (the did-webplus-wasm crate directory), run one of the following:
+From this directory (the did-webplus-software-wallet-indexeddb crate directory), run one of the following:

     WASM_BINDGEN_USE_BROWSER=1 wasm-pack test --chrome
     WASM_BINDGEN_USE_BROWSER=1 wasm-pack test --firefox